Dude Ranch (album): Release

 Dude Ranch was released on June 17, 1997, jointly through Cargo Music and MCA Records.
-It was initially set to be released in a dual deal between Cargo and MCA subsidiary Way Cool Music.
+Dude Ranch was originally set as a joint release between Cargo Records, and MCA subsidiary Way Cool Music, a Sunset Beach-based label run by Mike Jacobs.
+A year after the album's release, MCA bought out the remaining two years of Way Cool's joint-venture agreement, dissolving the label.
+MCA gained the rights to the bands on the label, including Blink-182.
+In Australia, Dude Ranch was released jointly with Rapido, a ska/punk sub-label of what was then Festival Mushroom Records.
+The band had previously issued Oz-only singles ("Wasting Time") through the label, and arranged a stipulation in their contract with MCA that the label remain involved.

 The record, at first, largely passed without notice from audiences outside their established fan base.
+The band sold copies of the album out of the trunk of their tour van.
 With fan support and the trio touring nonstop, the album's sales began to improve.
 The momentum from touring helped Dude Ranch sell 3,000–4,000 units a week, and the record sold 40,000 copies by August 1997.
 Dude Ranch was promoted by the label through board-sport magazines and tie-ins between surf shops and record stores.
 At retail, MCA and Cargo organized midnight sales promotions on the West Coast.
 The popularity of the trio in Australia has been cited as the sign that alerted major record companies of Dude Ranchs commercial potential; at the time, the album had spent five months on the charts and the band became famous for their stage show while on the 1997 Warped Tour.
 Thanks to increased recognition, the band dropped Cargo and fully signed with MCA in 1998 to handle increased distribution.
 Punk rock purists asserted the band were betraying their indie roots by even considering major label proposals and began to address the band as "sell-outs".